gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 If the enemies have firearms, you can cover under deck or behind the bulwarks.

-The helm is in a small cabin in the stern of the barge and you have a inflatable boat to disembark.
+The helm is in a small cabin in the stern of the barge, and you have an inflatable boat to disembark.

 ## The docks